America’s First Hot Air Balloon Flight

 The first military use was in 1974, for The Battle of Fleurus.

 America’s First Heavier-than-air Flight

-On December 17, 1903 Orville and Wilbur Wright successfully flew the first heavier-than-air controlled flight near Kitty Hawk, North Carolina.
-During this time, people were attempting mechanical controlled flight, so others have claimed to “invent” heavier-than-air travel.
-The brothers ran a bicycle shop, and were tinkerer/ inventors, and not in a position to build a large industry/company that airplanes were destined to become.
-Their patent (#821,393) was actually for the (3 axis) control of the flying machine they built.
+On December 17, 1903, Orville and Wilbur Wright successfully flew the first heavier-than-air controlled flight near Kitty Hawk, North Carolina.
+During this time, people attempted mechanically controlled flight, so others have claimed to “invent” heavier-than-air travel.
+The brothers ran a bicycle shop, and were tinkerers/ inventors and not in a position to build the large industry/company that airplanes were destined to become.
+Their patent (#821,393) was for the (3-axis) control of the flying machine they built.
 The first passenger on a plane was their employee, Charles Furnas, on May 18, 1908.

 By the time World War I started, the United States was not an Air Power- most of the planes came in from France and the United Kingdom.
 The era between the End of World War I and the start of World War II is often called The Golden Age of Aviation.
 By the late 1920s, the United States had the largest Air Mail system in the world.
 Commercial travel for people became popular after World War II.

 Charles Lindbergh (February 4, 1902 – August 26, 1974)

 “Lucky Lindy” was a US Air Mail pilot who was the first to travel solo and non-stop between the United States and Europe (Roosevelt Field, Long Island, New York, to Paris, France).
 He won the Orteig Prize (plus $25,000) and the United States’ highest military decoration, the Medal of Honor, for his efforts.
 His son, Charles Jr, was kidnapped in March 1932, and it was called The Crime of the Century.